-In general, you must be enrolled in this Plan in order to enroll a Spouse of Record/Domestic Partner of Record or Dependent Child in this Plan.
+In general, you must be enrolled in a Plan in order to enroll a Spouse of Record/Domestic Partner of Record or Dependent Child in the Plan.
 If you are a DCC Non-Grandfathered Retiree and you are no longer eligible to participate in the Plan because you are Eligible for Medicare and split coverage (described below) applies, you must be enrolled in the HRA Plan to enroll your eligible Dependent(s) in this Plan.
+Prior to split coverage, if you or your eligible Dependent(s) are Eligible for Medicare, you and your enrolled Dependent(s) will no longer be covered by this Self-Funded HMO Plan; and you may enroll in another plan under The Dow Chemical Company Retiree Medical Care Program (but not the HRA Plan or this Self-Funded HMO Plan) or The Dow Chemical Company Insured Health Program if you are otherwise eligible.